-Fashion on parade as stars hit champagne (not red) carpet at the Oscars
+Oscars (not red) carpet: The best fashion looks so far - in pictures

 - Published

-The famous carpet may have changed colour in Hollywood for this year's Oscars - it is described as champagne, instead of red.
+The famous carpet may have changed colour in Hollywood for this year's Oscars - it is described as champagne, instead of being the traditional red.
 But the glamour on show is the same as ever.

+British actress Florence Pugh went for a ruffled statement gown accompanied by black shorts and platform shoes, plus a striking silver necklace and two-tone hair design.

 Jamie Lee Curtis is enjoying the first Oscar nomination of her career, and sparkled in a crystal and sequin-embellished Dolce and Gabbana floor-length gown.
 After the runway's colour change, she joked: "Their carpet is going to match my drapes."